icplayer/icplayer/addons/WritingCalculations/documentation.md

     </tr>
     <tr>
         <td>Commutativity</td>
-        <td>This property allows users to fill in the inputs in any order (changing rows) in case of addiition or multiplication. </td>
+        <td>This property allows users to fill in the inputs in any order (changing rows) in case of addition or multiplication. </td>
     </tr>
     <tr>
         <td>Is not activity</td>